pnnl/lamellar-runtime/README.md

 BUILDING PACKAGE
 ----------------
 In the following, assume a root directory ${ROOT}

 0. download Lamellar to ${ROOT}/lamellar-runtime

  `cd ${ROOT} && git clone https://github.com/pnnl/lamellar-runtime`

-1. Select Lamellae to use
+1. Select Lamellae to use:
-    In Cargo.toml add "enable-rofi" feature if wanting to use rofi (or pass --features enable-rofi to your cargo build command ), otherwise only support for local and shmem backends will be built.
+    * In Cargo.toml add "enable-rofi" feature if wanting to use rofi (or pass --features enable-rofi to your cargo build command ), otherwise only support for local and shmem backends will be built.

 2. Compile Lamellar lib and test executable (feature flags can be passed to command line instead of specifying in cargo.toml)